studersi/test-4/Tutorial-07-README.md

 It's also a good idea for us to have a real application to protect.
 In Tutorial 3 we saw how to set up a PHP application server.
 In a subsequent tutorial we will be setting up a reverse proxy or gateway server.
 Such an installation in productive use on the internet will then be accompanied by the desired quantity of *log file* entries and, with a high degree of probability, the large number of false alarms needed for this tutorial.

 If data is unavailable or a working example is being sought for practice, it’s perhaps worthwhile to work with the existing practice data.
-I have cobbled together two *log files* as practice files.
-I say cobbled together, because they come from an untuned production system, which first had to be anonymized for use in practice by removing all data references to the original system.
+I have prepared two *log files* as practice files.
+I say prepared, because they come from an untuned production system, which first had to be anonymized for use in practice by removing all data references to the original system.
 Furthermore, it had to be ensured that no real attacks are included in the log file, because we want to eliminate false alarms and not suppress the real alarms we need.

 * [labor-07-example-access.log](https://raw.githubusercontent.com/Apache-Labor/labor/master/labor-07/labor-07-example-access.log)
 * [labor-07-example-error.log](https://raw.githubusercontent.com/Apache-Labor/labor/master/labor-07/labor-07-example-error.log)

 The log files are based on 10,000 requests.
 To me this seems to be the minimum needed for tuning.
 Smaller log files are in fact too random and only reflect one aspect of a service.
-The larger the basis for tuning, the better, but it's enough to start out with this size for the first tuning steps.
-Later on it may be a good idea to use to larger log files to get rid of false alarms that occur even more rarely.
+The larger the basis for fine tuning, the better, but it's enough to start out with this size for the first fine tuning steps.
+Later on it may be a good idea to use to larger log files to get rid of false alarms that occur even less frequently.

 ###Step 1: Putting ModSecurity into blocking mode

-In the previous tutorial I pointed out that we would only be tuning a blocking *Web Application Firewall*.
+In the previous tutorial I pointed out that we would only be fine tuning a blocking *Web Application Firewall*.
 In *ModSecurity*, monitoring is done in *monitoring mode*, individual false alarms are eliminated and despite these good intentions the administrator gives up in the end, with no clear objective in mind and overcome by the sheer quantity of false alarms.

 Faced with this, I propose a clear approach:
 * Put ModSecurity into blocking mode
 * Set very high anomaly limits
-* Tune relevant false alarms
+* Fine tune relevant false alarms
 * Slightly lower anomaly limits
-* Tune the relevant false alarms
+* Fine tune the relevant false alarms
 * ...
 * Easily lower anomaly limits to a score such as 5 or 10 This is an iterative approach that always works in blocking mode and in a series of small steps achieves a gradual reduction in the number of false alarms.
-During this process, confidence grows in the system, the ability to reduce false alarms and your own tuning skills.
+During this process, confidence grows in the system, the ability to reduce false alarms and your own fine tuning skills.
 If we work in *blocking mode* from the very beginning we don’t need be afraid of that big day we throw the lever over from *monitoring mode* to *blocking mode*.
 In reality, we are sharpening the WAF’s teeth with every interaction and if we do it right few if any legitimate requests will be blocked.

 ###Step 2: Excluding attack traffic from the log file

 *ModSecurity* should help us differentiate between attackers and legitimate users; this is the real reason behind the many rules and tweaks to the system.
-It increases the degree of separation.
+It increases the level of separation.
 However, in order to perform this process we need, as previously mentioned, log files that have been cleaned up.
 But how do we get one, especially since on an untuned system the attackers are difficult to find among all the false alarms in the log files.

 Several methods can be used:
 * We work on a test system isolated from the internet before introducing the service online.
-* We employ access protection and only take into account requests passing protection.
+* We employ access protection and only take into account requests passing inspection.
-* We expunge unknown IP addresses from the log file
+* We expunge unknown IP addresses from the log file.

 In practice, I use a combination of these methods.
-The country of origin for the IP addresses is a very suitable filter criterion for tuning, especially for local systems in a small country like Switzerland.
-I also often extract successful login attempts from the log file and use them to create a list of valid IP addresses which I can then use to cobble together my log file and use as the basis for tuning.
+The country of origin for the IP addresses is a very suitable filter criterion for fine tuning, especially for local systems in a small country like Switzerland.
+I also often extract successful login attempts from the log file and use them to create a list of valid IP addresses which I can then use to prepare my log file and use as the basis for fine tuning.

-However, these considerations digress from the actual topic of tuning.
+However, these considerations digress from the actual topic of fine tuning.
 At least these sample log files are available for you to practice on.

 ###Step 3: Understanding the relationships between access and error logs

 In the preceding tutorials we closely inspected the web server’s *access log* and *error log*.
-Let’s put them side-by-side:
+Let’s place them side-by-side:

 ```bash
 192.168.146.78 CH - [2015-05-20 15:34:59.211464] "POST /EMail/MailHandler HTTP/1.1" 303 - "https://www.example.com/EMail/newMessage.aspx?msg=new" "Mozilla/5.0 (Windows NT 6.1; WOW64; Trident/7.0; rv:11.0) like Gecko" www.example.com 192.168.34.16 443 proxy-server - + "4a537de2.52283b4e6d77b" ViZDA6wxQzZrjCzQ-t8AAAAt TLSv1.2 ECDHE-RSA-AES128-SHA256 1796 4302 -% 1181278 14514 164330 149 18 0
 ```

-This sample line from the *access log* logs one request.
+This sample line from the *access log* logs a request.
 It is a post request for the mail handler resource.
 The referrer references a *newMessage.aspx* resource, which is an indication that our request may have to do with sending e-mail.
 The second-to-last value is *18* and indicates an anomaly value for the inbound request.
 (The response adds 0 points, at the very end).
 Our limit is still set extremely high, so this poses no risk.
 But because this is mature or filtered traffic, we already know that it’s a false alarm, which earned a total score of 18 points.
 What kind of false positives were there?
 Let’s have a look.

 ```bash
 $> grep ViZDA6wxQzZrjCzQ-t8AAAAt labor-07-example-error.log